Spider Sabich

 Vladimir Peter Sabich Jr. (January 10, 1945 – March 21, 1976) was an American alpine ski racer, a member of the U.S. Ski Team on the World Cup circuit in the late 1960s.
 He competed at the 1968 Winter Olympics and was the pro ski racing champion in 1971 and 1972.
-Sabich was killed by gunshot under controversial circumstances in 1976.
+Sabich was killed by gunshot under controversial circumstances involving Claudine Longet in 1976.

 Early life

 The grandson of Croatian immigrants, Sabich was the second child of Vladimir (1915–2001) and Frances Sabich (1911–2003).
-His lifelong nickname "Spider" was given by his father, as a result of thin arms and legs at a premature birth.
+His lifelong nickname "Spider" was given by his father as a result of thin arms and legs at a premature birth.
 Spider's father was an officer of the California Highway Patrol and had volunteered in World War II as a B-25 pilot in the Air Force; he was held as an internee in Siberia by the Soviets for a year after his plane was shot-up over northern Japan and forced down near Vladivostok.
 After the war, Vlad was a test pilot and then returned to his job with the CHP in Sacramento, and in 1950 he was transferred to Kyburz on Highway 50, southwest of Lake Tahoe.